"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided

-{ } Here, we demonstrate that the existence of LHS models leads to the contradiction "$2 = 1$" in the 1SDI scenario for any pure state that belongs the generalized GHZ (Greenberger-Horne-Zeilinger) class (\ref{GGHZ}).
-Alice performs dichotomic projective measurements corresponding to the observables: $X_0 = \sigma_x$ and $X_1 = \sigma_y$.
+Now, Alice performs dichotomic projective measurements corresponding to the observables: $X_0 = \sigma_x$ and $X_1 = \sigma_y$ on her part of the shared GGHZ state (\ref{GGHZ}).
 After Alice's measurements, a total of four unnormalized conditional states $\sigma_{a|X_x}^{BC^{\text{GGHZ}}}$ (with a, x $\in \{0, 1\}$) are prepared at Bob-Charlie's end as mentioned below.